 I had the privilege of acting as the Field Day Incident Commander for the Nashua Area Radio Club this year.
 Field Day is the most important operating event for the Nashua Area Radio Club each year.
 We operated under our club callsign, N1FD and we were 7A here in New Hampshire, USA.
-We included some new antennas including a Three Element 40m V-Beam, a Satellite Station and a 70cm Digital ATV Station in our operation this year.
-You can see some of the details which went into the planning of our 2016 Field Day Operation on our Club’s Tech Night Page.
+We included some new antennas including a Three Element 40m V-Beam, a Satellite Station, and a 70cm Digital ATV Station in our operation this year.
+You can see some of the details which went into the planning of our 2016 Operation on our Club’s Tech Night Page.

 Skip, K1NKR a local friend and VHF/UHF expert and I began talking about the idea of building a Fast Scan Amateur Television (ATV) System some time ago.
 Our early research and the antenna equipment which we had in place at our stations led us to plan our ATV project around the 70 cm band.
 The 70 cm band plan in the United States has allocations for Fast Scan ATV transmissions with a bandwidth of up to 6 MHz.
 Our research led us to Jim Andrews, KH6HTV’s excellent website where we discovered that it was possible to build a Digital ATV station using reasonably priced commercially available DVB-T format Modulators and Demodulators.
-Jim’s site has a wealth of great Applications Notes on Digital ATV and it’s a great place to start to learn about this technology.
+Jim’s site has a wealth of great Applications Notes on Digital ATV and it’s a great place to start learning about this technology.
 A combination of a DVB-T Modulator and Demodulator from Hi-Des was chosen as the heart of our Digital ATV System.
 We also worked with Jim to secure the needed Wideband Linear Power Amplifiers for the 70 cm band.
 We began receiving the equipment to build our Digital ATV Stations late last year.
-We’ve done quite a bit of testing on the air and some custom development work which has resulted in a pair of excellent performing Digital ATV stations.
+We’ve done quite a bit of testing on the air and some custom development work which has resulted in a pair of excellent-performing Digital ATV stations.
 The picture above shows a Digital ATV “CQ” that I sent to initiate one of our early QSOs.

 Digital ATV Transceiver

 Here’s a picture of Skip receiving my “CQ” at his end.
 The picture quality produced by the equipment that we’re using and the DVB-T format is phenomenal.
-The Hi-Des Modulator which we are using has a large number of parameters which can be set to determine the format and bandwidth of the signals we generate.
+The Hi-Des Modulator which we are using has a large number of parameters that can be set to determine the format and bandwidth of the signals we generate.
 After some experimentation, we have settled on using QPSK modulation and a 6 MHz signal bandwidth.
 This combination delivers excellent picture quality with more than adequate motion performance.
 We see very few if any picture artifacts using our current format.
 We’ve also done some experimentation with QPSK and a 4 MHz signal bandwidth.
 I plan to share more on signal formats in a future article on our blog.

 Digital ATV System User Interface